 Shifting and Shaping a National Identity: Transnational Writers and Pluriculturalism in Italy Today, edited by Grace Russo Bullaro and Elena Benelli (Trobaudor, 2014), tackles issues in the controversies that revolve around migration in contemporary Italy, adopting an interdisciplinary approach to works of fiction and non-fiction.
 It aims to move the discourse forward from migration to transmigration; from nationalism to transnationalism, in a collection of essays written by prominent critics from educational institutions on three continents.
 What we learn from this volume illuminates not only the volatile situation in Italy, but serves as a global model for any country in transition.

-La VOCE di New York has interviewed one of the editor of this important volume, Grace Russo Bullaro, Professor of English at Lehman College, CUNY and an expert in cultural identity in relation to migration.
+La VOCE di New York has interviewed the editor of this important volume, Dr. Grace Russo Bullaro, Professor of English at Lehman College, CUNY and an expert in cultural identity in relation to migration.